mdref/mdref-http/http/Env/Response/setThrottleRate.md

 Enable throttling.
 Send $chunk_size bytes every $delay seconds.

+> ***NOTE:***
-> **Note:** If you need throttling by regular means, check for other options in your stack, because this method blocks the executing process/thread until the response has completely been sent.
+> If you need throttling by regular means, check for other options in your stack, because this method blocks the executing process/thread until the response has completely been sent.

 ## Params: